Stock events for Bank of America Corp. (BAC)

 BAC’s Geographic footprint

-Bank of America has a significant global presence, serving clients across the United States, its territories, and in more than 35 countries.
-In the United States, it has approximately 3,600 retail financial centers and 15,000 ATMs, serving nearly 70 million clients.
-Its international operations span key financial hubs worldwide, including North America, Asia Pacific, and Europe, the Middle East & Africa.
+Bank of America has a significant global presence, serving clients through operations across the United States, its territories, and in more than 35 countries.
+The company maintains offices in regions such as Canada, Asia Pacific, Europe, the Middle East & Africa, and Latin America.
+Within the United States, Bank of America has a broad network, including approximately 3,600 retail financial centers and 15,000 ATMs, serving nearly 70 million clients.
+Its eligible states and local markets span across numerous states, including Arizona, California, Colorado, Florida, Georgia, Illinois, Massachusetts, Michigan, New York, North Carolina, Texas, and many others.

 BAC Corporate Image Assessment